-(2) Average selling price of Chongqing is based on net floor area (rather than GFA), a common market practice in the region.
+(2) ASP of Chongqing residential sales is based on net floor area, a common market practice in the region.

-(3) Except as otherwise provided, average selling price is calculated as turnover divided by (i) (1 minus 5% PRC business tax) and (ii) GFA sold.
+(3) Except as otherwise provided, average selling price is calculated as turnover (inclusive of business tax of 5% and other surcharges/taxes) divided by GFA sold.